Mcflan-7/mcflan-7/README.md

 Scroll down if you want to activate your own.
 ##
 ### Who am I 👨‍💻
-I am currently a student in the digital school OpenClassroom in Paris to get my degree in Python development, I am also an entrepreneur specilaized in the creation of digital tools for hospitality personals.
+I have a degree in Python development, I am also an entrepreneur specilaized in the creation of digital tools for hospitality personals.

 ### My projects 🚀
 I am the creator of front-desk.fr a French webplateform with digital tools for hospitalities professionals.